mozilla/MozDef/docs/source/installation.rst

 An common problem in Docker is that once you start a container, you cannot enter it as there is no ssh by default.

-To solve this, a solution is to use `nsenter` present in the `util-linux` > 2.23 package.
+When you make the container, you will enter it as root by default, but if you would like to enter it manually use `nsenter` present in the `util-linux` > 2.23 package.
 Debian and Ubuntu currently provide the 2.20 version so you need to download and compile the source code::

   cd /tmp